ionStici/tools/mds/gh/gh-refresher.md

 <div></div>

-9. Rename the remote to "big-project"
+9. Delete the remote tracking branch you pushed at step 7
 10. Delete the remote from your local repository

+<div></div>

+11. Merge both branches you have in your local repository
+12. Add again the remote and push the progress

 ## Part 2 - Fetching and Pulling

-1. Create a new local repo and set the remote with the project above
-2. Pull the "main" branch from "work" remote (so that merge will happen)
+1. Hard reset your project to the first commit
+2. Compare your local branch with the remote tracking branch using `diff`

 <div></div>

-3. Fetch the "dev" branch from the "work" remote
-4. Switch to "dev" branch to synchronize the "dev" branch to your local repo
+3. Set up a `dev` local branch to track `origin/main`
+4. Merge `origin/main` or the `dev` local branch into `main`

 <div></div>

+5. Delete the `dev` branch and perform a hard reset again
+6. Pull the `main` branch from `origin` (so that merge will happen)

 ## Part 3 - Pull Request

-1. Create a "dev" branch and make a commit
+1. Create a `dev` branch and make a commit
-2. Puss the "dev" branch to the remote
+2. Push the `dev` branch to the remote

+<div></div>

-3. Open a pull request on the "dev" branch.
+3. Open a pull request on the `dev` branch.
 Give a title that explains the purpose of the pull request.
 Add a description that reflects the thought process behind the new branch.
 Add a commend after submitting the PR.
-4. Add a new commit on the "dev" branch, then push "dev" to the remote.
+4. Add a new commit on the `dev` branch, then push `dev` to the remote.
 Check it on GitHub at the PR section.

+<div></div>

+5. Create an issue and link it to the pull request
-5. Merge the pull request, then delete the "dev" branch from the GitHub UI
+6. Merge the pull request, then delete the `dev` branch using the GitHub UI

+<div></div>

-6. Pull the "main" branch from the remote
+7. Pull the `main` branch from the remote
-7. Delete the "Work/dev" from your local repo using the `-dr` option
+8. Delete the `origin/dev` branch from your local repo using the `-dr` option

 ## Part 4 - Forking